About the awards

 Winners of the 2015 Awards

-At our Fundraising Gala on April 16, 2015, we announced the recipients of our first annual Power of Youth Leadership Awards.
+At our Fundraising Gala on April 16, 2015, we announced the recipients of our third annual Power of Youth Leadership Awards.
 We are pleased and proud to have the opportunity to honour Natalya Melnychuk and Chris Dickinson (pictured here with CCPA-BC Board Chair Kevin Millsip).
 Read on to find out more about their work in their own words.

-Natalya Melnychuk, Leadership Award for Research, Analysis And Solutions
+Natalya Melnychuk, Leadership Award for Research, Analysis and Solutions

 My roots in the Shuswap region of BC strongly define me and provide motivation to take action on local social and environment concerns.
 One of these concerns is how to best organize to effectively manage our watersheds.
 This question has driven my pursuit of a PhD researching issues of legitimacy and collaborative governance for water, using five BC watersheds as case studies.
 This research has underlined for me that solving the world’s water problems goes beyond science and technological innovation and requires addressing the social and political aspects of how best to make decisions and take action for water.